konacurrents/konacurrents/README.md

 [Download ESP32 Binary supporting SemanticMarker&trade;](https://KnowledgeShark.me/docs/ESP_IOT/ESP_IOT.ino.m5stick_c_plus.bin)

 This requies the Arduino tool to download the binary into the correct ESP M5 device, as shown in the image above (placed on a household microwave).

-# Cloud Processor for IoT and Semantic Marker Processing

-<a href="https://github.com/konacurrents/SemanticMarkerAPI">Semantic Marker API</a>

 # Request Account for Apple iPhone and Apple Watch apps
 <img src="https://SemanticMarker.org/vision/SemanticMarkeriPhoneApp.png" width="300">